 The patient is assessed for SUD and is linked to a member of our care team for onboarding.
 If necessary, MAT is initiated.

 In-person or remotely, we work with the patient to understand biopsychosocial needs to develop a post-discharge plan.

 A peer recovery coach is assigned to the patient to work with them in following their care plan and addressing obstacles.

 With consent, our care coordinator will refer the patient into outpatient care with vetted network providers.

 We will collaborate with providers and engage the patient to assist in addressing their needs as they build recovery capital.

-Addressing any underlying behavioral health issues and concerns
+Addressing any underlying mental health issues and concerns

 Assessing any chronic conditions and developing a plan for healthier living